tehreemhassan/SMACS/README.md

 # SMACS
-Simple Multi Agent Chat System for Technical Assessment at
+Simple Multi Agent Chat System for Technical Assessment at Institute of Advanced Engineering